Architects plan, design and advise on the construction and alteration of buildings and other structures.

 - analyse clients' requirements and do a site inspection

-- create designs and prepare drawings for houses and other buildings
+- create designs and prepare drawings for buildings

 - advise clients on building procedures and costs

 - oversee construction projects to ensure plans, budgets and time constraints are complied with